monotomy/CYTHAR-Sequenzer/README.md

 # NOTES

 CYTHAR is my first big project and i know that the code is not clean.
 But it's working :-).

-A complete refactoring is still in work -> branch refactoring .
+A rewrite and the following version you will find here: https://github.com/monotomy/cythar-online

-Any help is welcome!
+If you are interested to make some crasy things, any help is wellcome.